SpicyChickenDoang/node-js-mongodb/README.md

   password: "your password"
 }
 ```
-Login will respond with an ACESS_TOKEN that is needed for further routes
+Login will respond with an ACCESS_TOKEN that is needed for further routes

 ### 6. Post Notes
 ```